handshake/handshake-zapier/README.md

 ## Our Implementation
 The current, reviewed version of the zapier application is version 1.1.5.
 The review process from Zapier is long and nit-picky, so we've greatly simplified our app with the expectation that we can add in more actions later with a less strict review.
 They are very protective of the Zapier UX, though, which is beneficial in that the actions we expose here are generally pretty straightforward and include few inputs.

-### Triggers
-1. **New Customer** - triggers when a new customer is created.
-When this happens in Handshake Hub, the customer details are always blank, since we save first to get an object ID, then update the customer later.
-1. **New Order** - triggers when a new order is created.
-When this happens in Handshake Hub, the order is always blank, since we save first to get an object ID, then update the order again later.
 1. **Order Status Changed** - triggers whenever an order changes status.
 There is a filter on this action, so that the user can chose to listen to orders entering one specific status (e.g., trigger this zap when an order changes to 'Confirmed').
 If the filter is left blank, then any status change will trigger the zap.

 ### Creates